Hexworks/the-cogitator/_posts/2018-06-29-the-nature-of-nothing-in-kotlin.md

 ## Conclusion

-Although `Nothing` might not be intuitive at first, but once we learn how it works it quickly becomes a useful asset in our toolkit.
+Although `Nothing` might not be intuitive at first, once we learn how it works it quickly becomes a useful asset in our toolkit.
 We can use it to indicate nothingness in data structures, to signal the inevitability of `Exception`s being thrown or even `null`.